-The air will be warmed about 5° as it goes through fans being used to dry wheat at a static pressure of about 6 in.
-After warming due to the fan, the average April air is about 45° and relative humidity is about 60%.
+The air will be warmed about 5 degrees as it goes through fans being used to dry wheat at a static pressure of about 6 inches.
+After warming due to the fan, the average April air is about 45 degrees and relative humidity is about 60%.
 This will dry wheat to about 14% moisture.

 Waiting until mid-April, when temperatures are warmer and the air is drier, to start drying wheat generally is advisable.
-Adding supplemental heat that warms the air 3-5° permits drying at a higher humidity but will approximately double the cost of drying.
+Adding supplemental heat that warms the air 3 to 5 degrees permits drying at a higher humidity but will approximately double the cost of drying.